 If there are children in the refugee family under school age, it is good to research different options for child care in the community before arrival.
-In the beginning the parents will probably stay at home with the children until they have adjusted but if they start looking for a job during their sponsorship period, the sponsoring group need to assist them in finding affordable child care.
-Keep in mind cost and access to public transit.
-The childcare cost needs to be affordable enough so that the children can stay in the same place after the sponsorship ends.
-The parents may be uncomfortable leaving the children with strangers so this can require a discussion ahead of time.
-For parents who attend English classes, such as LINC, childcare may be one of their first needs.
-Many organizations that provide LINC classes do also have child care available on site but the age of the children they accept may be different from site to site.
-After the parents have done the LINC assessment, the workers at YMCA can refer them to an organization that has child care.
+In the beginning, the parents will probably stay at home with the children until they have adjusted but if they start looking for a job during their sponsorship period, the sponsoring group needs to assist them in finding affordable child care.
+If the parent's attend ESL or LINC classes many provide childcare.
+Please keep in mind cost and access to public transit.
+It is important to find child care that will be affordable enough that children can continue to attend after a sponsorship ends.
+Parents may feel uncomfortable leaving their children with strangers so you should discuss this thoroughly with the sponsored family.
+For parents who attend English classes, childcare may be one of their first needs.
+Many groups that offer language training classes may also provide child care but it is best to double check on the ages of children accepted.
+They vary from group to group.

-Childcare in the City of Toronto is available in over 900 licensed child care centers and through 19 licensed home child care agencies working with over 2,000 approved home care providers.
+Childcare in the City of Toronto is available in over 900 licensed child care centers and through 19 licensed home child care agencies working with over 2,000 approved home-care providers.
 Children served by licensed childcare range in age from infant to school age.